The Argiro Student Center is across the street from the Computer Science building (McLaughlin Building).

 - GPA: Generally, we require a minimum cumulative GPA of at least 2.7 out of 4.0 as one of the requirements for acceptance (To convert from a different GPA system see http://www.wes.org/gradeconversionguide/index.asp).
-GPA alone, however, is not sufficient for acceptance, since significant work experience, good English skills, technical test scores, GRE scores (when provided), strong recommendations, interview results, and an appropriate 4-year bachelors degree are also factored into the decision.
-Applicants may also be asked to take the GRE if the GPA is below 3.0 and/or there is no OOP professional work experience.
+GPA alone, however, is not sufficient for acceptance, since significant work experience (internationals only), good English skills, technical test scores, GRE scores (when provided), strong recommendations, interview results, and an appropriate 4-year bachelors degree are also factored into the decision.
+International applicants may also be asked to take the GRE if the GPA is below 3.0 and/or there is no OOP professional work experience.

 - Other computer science courses that are helpful for both acceptance and success in your studies for the Master’s degree.

 - Programming Languages or Compilers (basic concepts and definitions of programming languages, binding, scope, lifetime, argument passing and pointers, references, values, expressions, declarations)

 - Computer System Architecture and Organization

 In some cases, professional experience may be substituted for academic courses if the applicant has gained sufficient knowledge of the subject.

 Applicants who fulfill all other entry requirements, but are lacking current knowledge of programming and ObjectOriented (OO) software methods may enter the Preparatory Track.
 This track is NOT a substitute for the full coverage of these topics which the students are expected to have completed during undergraduate courses.

 All international applicants are interviewed (by telephone or in person) to assess their English fluency.
 Here are the criteria used in the assessment:

 - You need to speak English well enough to be understood by the listener without difficulty.
 An accent is acceptable if it does not prevent the listener from easily understanding you.
 A few minor errors in speech are permissible.